static-frame/static-frame/doc/source/articles/upgrade.rst

 ____________________________________________________

-The concept of a DataFrame came long before Pandas, and today finds realization in a wide variety of languages and implementations.
+The concept of a "DataFrame" came long before Pandas.
+Today, the "DataFrame" finds realization in a wide variety of languages and implementations.
 Pandas will continue to provide an excellent resource to a broad community of users.
 However, for situations where correctness and code maintainability are critical, StaticFrame offers an alternative API designed to be more consistent and reduce opportunities for error.